Have a look at the video of our favourite Irish castles, and read more about them below.

 - In 1607 the O'Donnell's fled Ulster after the 9 year battle with the English rulers in Ireland.
 The fleeing O'Donnell's damaged the castle, so it couldn't be used against the remaining Irish chieftains.
 The castle fell into the hands of Captain Basil Brooke, who restored it and gave it windows.

-If you want to get to know more about Irish castles, get in contact directly with us today: email@example.com.
+Get in touch if you'd like to know more about Irish castles.
 Our friendly reservations team will be more than happy to inform you about our amazing castles and tours that visit them.